omarbdreldin/Chat-Room-JQurey-Project/README.md

 ### .
 In project's client side I used JQuery and Ajax and technologies to manege the DOM
 ### and Ajax to send asynchronous requests to the server.
 #
 ### .
-In project's server side I used Java & servlet to manege the request and propagate all sent messeges.
+In project's server side I used Java servlets to manege the request and propagate all sent messeges.